rob333/Flutter-logins-to-a-REST-server-example-with-i18n-theming-persistence-and-state-management-support/README.md

   @override
   Widget build(BuildContext context) {
-    //* Step3: Create a widget with `globalConsume` or `watchedVar.consume`
+    //* Step3: Create a consume widget with
-    //* to register the watched variable to the host to rebuild it when updating. return globalConsume(
+    //* `globalConsume` or `watchedVar.consume` to register the
+    //* watched variable to the host to rebuild it when updating. return globalConsume(
       () => Container(
-        padding: const EdgeInsets.symmetric(
-          vertical: 10.0,
-          horizontal: 24.0,
-        ),
+        // ...
         color: Colors.black
             .withOpacity((scrollOffset.value / 350).clamp(0, 1).toDouble()),
         child: header,